Jubilee House Current Covid Response – updated August 2020

 Throughout this global pandemic, a very difficult period of time in the world, Jubilee House has continued to provide mental health services for our community through the use of telehealth counseling.
 We are pleased to be able to continue providing these video/audio sessions for our clients.
 And for those without the needed technology to access these services, we are providing telephone sessions.

-While our state is moving into Phase 3 of Governor Pritzker’s Restore Illinois Plan, we are currently unable to fulfill the requirements listed as necessary by the governor for the reopening of a business, which is to provide our services in a way that is safe and protects our clients and staff that might be at higher risk of infection.
+Jubilee House strives to comply with Governor Pritzker’s Restore Illinois Plan, we are currently unable to fulfill the requirements listed as necessary by the governor for the reopening of a business, which is to provide our services in a way that is safe and protects our clients and staff that might be at higher risk of infection.
 The CDC Workplace Decision Tool also helped to determine whether or not we could reopen to our previous operational status, or even a modified operational status. (https://www.cdc.gov/coronavirus/2019-ncov/downloads/community/workplace-...)
-Also, under phase 3 of Restore Illinois, minimum office guidelines states, “all employees that can work from home should continue to do so.”

 The good news is that telehealth services avoid all of these risk factors, provide an excellent platform for face-to-face, virtual communication without cumbersome masks, and are confidential.
 Phone calls, while not virtual, can still provide a very therapeutic mode of communication between counselor and client, and have been beneficial to many people over the last couple of months.
 For the present, and into the fall and winter months, telehealth will more than likely make up the bulk of our counseling services until more wide spread testing, a vaccine, or other safeguards are more readily available.

 Please do not hesitate to contact Jubilee House with any questions or concerns.
-Our phones are remotely checked, daily, and calls are responded to within 24 hours.
+Our phones are remotely checked, daily, and calls are responded to within 24 hours or the next business day.
 In these times of high anxiety and uncertainty, we want to help and walk alongside anyone in need of our services.